 - Color lithographs from Born’s 1960s experimentation with expression, composition, and “raw playfulness”

-- Pastels and watercolors documenting his imagination and “courageous work with color”
+- Pastels and watercolors documenting his “courageous work with color”

 - Original book illustrations

 “Art is one more step towards creating one’s own magical world.
 A unrepeatable world filled with secrecy, extracts of dreams, maybe a bit of hidden terror…”

 “Consistent conceptual purity” is said to be a key element of Czech-Dutch artist Tomas Rajlich’s paintings.
 He’s described as “an important representative of the European conceptual avant-garde” – had to look that up… Since the late 1960s and 1970s, Rajlich’s work developed with the “context of minimalist, geometric, and extreme abstract tendencies”.
 You must have a live viewing of his creations to appreciate them.

 “Rajlich’s work shows that even highly strenuous aesthetic work contains its inner dramatic character and painterly mesmerizing properties.”